josh-richardson/odyssey/README.md

 - [ ] Cloud-based draft saving

 ### Download:

+##### Windows:
 The current release is an early alpha and may be buggy.
 No installation is required.
 You can download it from the releases page [here](https://github.com/josh-richardson/odyssey/releases).

-It only supports Windows at the moment, although I may at some stage look into writing a MacOS version.
+##### Linux & macOS:
+As Odyssey is written in C# and uses WinForms, it is not natively compatible with Linux or macOS.
+However, Wine compatibility for this binary is good.
+To use Odyssey on macOS/Linux, invoke `wine Odyssey.exe` and install the Mono libraries necessary to run it.
+The locked-down mode may not work correctly on all desktop environments & shells, however all other functionality is there.

 ### Usage:
 Firstly select a goal type (how long you want to write for, or how many words you want to write), then configure the various options.
 Note that if you enable the 'Prevent exiting' checkbox, Odyssey won't allow you to use any other programs on your PC until your chosen goal has been reached.